-Circulating around the internet is a meme featuring a man wearing glasses and his military uniform.
-He’s adorned with a number of different ribbons and decorations, showing he accomplished a lot during his service career.
+Circulating around the internet is a meme featuring a soldier wearing glasses and his military uniform.
+He’s adorned with a number of different ribbons and decorations, showing he accomplished a lot during his service.
 This man is Sgt.
 Maj.
-Mike Vining, who served with the 1st Special Forces Operational Detachment-Delta (1st SFOD-D), better known as Delta Force.
-Not only did he have a career spanning 31 years, but he also participated in many famous missions.
+Mike Vining, one of the original members of the 1st Special Forces Operational Detachment-Delta (1st SFOD-D) – better known as “Delta Force.”

+Not only did he have a career spanning 31 years, he also participated in many famous (and infamous) missions.
 This is the story of the man behind the meme.

 Mike Vining was born in Greenville, Michigan on August 12, 1950.
 He was still in high school when the United States launched the Tet Offensive in Vietnam.
-He knew then that he wanted to be involved in the fighting overseas.
+This, paired with watching a movie about World War II, made him realize he wanted to be involved in the fighting overseas.

-Vining was sent to Vietnam to serve a 12-month tour with the 99th Ordnance Detachment in Phước Vĩnh.
-While there, he was one of the men who helped demolish the largest cache of enemy ammunitions and explosives.
+Mike Vining was sent to Vietnam to serve a 12-month tour with the 99th Ordnance Detachment in Phước Vĩnh, west of Saigon.
+While there, he was one of the men who demolished the largest cache of enemy ammunition and explosives during the conflict.
 The stockpile was found in Cambodia and given the nickname, “Rock Island East.”

 Mike Vining and Delta Force

-Mike Vining was honorably discharged from the Army in 1971.
-Two years later, he decided to reenlist and he was, again, assigned to EOD work, this time with the 543rd Ordnance Detachment out of Fort Leonard Wood, Missouri.
+Mike Vining was honorably discharged from the Army in 1971, having received the Bronze Star for his actions.
+Two years later, he re-enlisted and was, again, assigned to EOD duty, this time with the 543rd Ordnance Detachment (some sources say 63rd) out of Fort Leonard Wood, Missouri.

 Vining served with Delta Force until 1992, apart from one year when he was reassigned to the 176th Ordnance Detachment at Fort Richardson, Alaska.
-When he returned to the 1st SFOD-D, he acted as the chief EOD technician, research and development sergeant major, and breaching sergeant major.
+When he returned to the 1st SFOD-D, he acted as chief EOD technician, research and development sergeant major, and breaching sergeant major.

 As a special operations force, much of what Delta Force did while Vining was assigned to the detachment is classified.
 There are, however, some larger operations that have been disclosed to the public.
 Two of the best known were operations Eagle Claw and Urgent Fury.
 However, he also served during operations Pocket Planner and Desert Storm.